Fractured Magic: Chapter Fifteen

 “Maebhe, wait—,” Kieran started.

 But there was no time.
-She took a steadying breath and jumped, hearing Kieran shout her name as the sea rose up to greet her.
+She steadied herself and jumped, hearing Kieran shout her name as the sea rose up to greet her.

 Whew, this chapter is intense!
 I think it's one of my personal favorites, in terms of streams crossing.
 Evelyne and our orinians, face to face!
 And what's up with her and Roman?
 What past do those two have?
 Also, quite the cliff hanger, huh?
-(Get it?
-Cliff hanger?)
+(Or maybe cliff jumper?)

 Discussion